Know the New Hiking How-tos

 - Except for the Appalachian Trail, the other 16 trails in this part of the park are relatively short, ranging from 0.5 to 2.8 miles.
 Total miles of trails: 43.

 - Terrace Pond: Like Abram S. Hewitt State Forest to its north, the trails in the Terrace Pond area climb steeply.
 At the same time this is an especially good place to observe the conglomerate beds of reddish-purple puddingstone as they dip downward from either side toward the center of the pond.
-Six trails range from 1.5 to 2.4 miles.
-The Terrace Pond North [blue] and the Terrace Pond South [yellow] trails can be combined with a portion of the Terrace Pond Circular Trail [white] to form a 5.2 mile loop hike.
+The Terrace Pond West Trail [yellow] offers a rugged 4.7-mile loop from Clinton Road to Terrace Pond.

 - Total miles of trails: 11